kyverno/website/content/en/docs/Writing policies/variables.md

 Variables make policies smarter and reusable by enabling references to data in the policy definition, the [admission review request](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/#webhook-request-and-response), and external data sources like ConfigMaps and the Kubernetes API Server.

 Variables are stored as JSON and Kyverno supports using [JMESPath](http://jmespath.org/)(pronounced "James path") to select and transform JSON data.
 With JMESPath, values from data sources are referenced in the format of `{{key1.key2.key3}}`.
 For example, to reference the name of an new/incoming resource during a `kubectl apply` action such as a Namespace, you would write this as a variable reference: `{{request.object.metadata.name}}`.
 The policy engine will substitute any values with the format `{{ <JMESPath> }}` with the variable value before processing the rule.
-Beginning with Kyverno v1.4.2, any non-resolved variable will be considered an empty string.
-This applies only to `preconditions` and `deny.conditions` blocks.

 {{% alert title="Note" color="info" %}}
 Variables are not currently allowed in `match` or `exclude` statements or `patchesJson6902.path`.